SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/DynamicPresenter/DynamicPresenter.md

 ### Toggling Edit/Readonly mode

 When we click on the button we want several things.
-That is why it is better to create a separated method.
+That is why it is better to create a separate method.

 - First, we want to change to label to the button to alternate between “Edit” and “Read-Only”.
 - Then, we want to change the presenter of the code shower.
-If the Mini Browser is on read only mode we want to have a text presenter that is not editable.
-And if the Mini Browser is on edit mode we want to have a code presenter that highlights the code and show the number of lines of code.
+If the Mini Browser is on read-only mode we want to have a text presenter that is not editable.
+And if the Mini Browser is on edit mode we want to have a code presenter that highlights the code and shows the number of lines of code.
 But always the code shower is going to have the same text \(the code of the methods\).

 ```